kdknigga/rflying_tower_bot/README.md

 # rFlyingTower Bot

-This bot is being developed to maybe help out the mods at https://www.reddit.com/r/flying/
+This bot is being developed to maybe help out the mods at https://www.reddit.com/r/flying/ one day.

 ## Installation
 ### 1. Install `poetry`